EnigmaDragons/MonoGameJam/README.md

 Big Idea:
 - Your main character has a max amount of total steps before dead/game over
-- Must break in to a MegaCorp in order to remedy the situation/injection/trackers/etc
+- Must break into a MegaCorp in order to remedy the situation/injection/trackers/etc

 Features:
 - UI display translucent fading footsteps behind where characters move